-This Operating Plan is hereby made and entered into by and between the Parties pursuant to the Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) signed and dated January 1, 2020.
+This Operating Plan is hereby made and entered into by and between the Parties pursuant to the Master Cooperative Wildland Fire Management and Stafford Act Response Agreement (Agreement) 21-FI-11062752-006, signed and dated 4/6/2021, and effective 1/1/2021; see Page 1 for Agreement numbers.
 This Operating Plan, inclusive of any referenced attachments or Exhibits, is tiered to the Agreement.
-A formal modification to the Agreement is unnecessary but shall not contradict the Agreement.
+A formal modification to the Agreement is unnecessary, but shall not contradict the Agreement.